|

 Participation Fee:500 yen (free for students and graduate students)

-Symposium Organizers:Rie Usui (Ritsumeikan Asia Pacific University),Meng Qu (Hokkaido University),An Jaesun (Kanazawa University)
+Symposium Organizers:Rie Usui (Ritsumeikan Asia Pacific University),Meng Qu (Hokkaido University),An Jaesun (Kanazawa University) Purpose:

 This symposium aims to explore how geography can contribute to tourism studies, with a particular focus on reexamining the content and teaching methods of tourism geography and tourism studies in university education.
 It seeks to provide a platform for researchers and educators involved in tourism education to share their practices and challenges, and to deepen discussions on the future direction of tourism education.